 - an individualized program of cognitive exercises for each student

 - the Arrowsmith web-based Record of Program which allows teachers to enter the monthly quantitative and qualitative data for each student’s program

 - an analysis of the monthly data that compares student progress to Arrowsmith benchmark goals for each exercise

 - a year-end assessment that measures student progress in each of the cognitive areas addressed

 - a year-end Learning Profile based on improvements in the specific cognitive areas being addressed for each student

-- a modified program of cognitive exercises for each year a student is enroled
+- a modified program of cognitive exercises for each year a student is enrolled

-- a three-week teacher training course at Arrowsmith School in Toronto including our comprehensive Reference Manual and ongoing web-based professional development seminars throughout the year
+- a five-week teacher training course online including our comprehensive Reference Manual and ongoing web-based professional development seminars throughout the year